edanweis/nkb-vuex-helpers/README.md

 import { dayTimeFormatter } from 'nkb-vuex-helpers'

 const getters = {
-  showPostTime: dayTimeFormatter('postTime')
+  showPostTime: dayTimeFormatter('postTime'),
 }

 // Use with mapGetters
 import { mapGetters } from 'vuex'
 export default {
   computed: {
-    ...mapGetters([
-      'showPostTime'
-    ]),
+    ...mapGetters(['showPostTime']),
     blogPostTime: this.showPostTime(12, false), // Formats to '00:00' with AM or PM appended if hour count > 12
-    blogPost24Time: this.showPostTime() // Formats to '00:00:00' with 24 hour clock type
+    blogPost24Time: this.showPostTime(), // Formats to '00:00:00' with 24 hour clock type
-  }
+  },
 }
 ```